The instruction:

 Alas! the resulting music has nothing to do with doom.

-perl xcab.pl file_falaname rand_345 n9_10
+perl xcab.pl

-The first parameter is obligatory, it specifies that falaname or falaname.txt is the file prepared by falaltr.
+that falaname or falaname.txt is the file prepared by falaltr.
 The other parameters are optional; the parameter

-specifies the size of a random sample of all the possible variations that may be generated from falaname.
+n9_sizespecifies the size of a random sample of all the possible variations that may be generated from falaname.

 See (actually hear) music made from the text "Macbeth's doom" .

-maybe I don't really need a random canon as end result
+to do: maybe I don't really need a random canon as end result